 Cons

-- The strap stretches with use
+- The strap stretches a bit over time

 - Not bright enough for technical pursuits